Walgreens The Thread

 How long does impetigo last?

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Aug 29, 2022 • 2 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Nov 05, 2024 • 2 min

-Impetigo is a short-lived bacterial infection that typically goes away on its own in a few week, but it’s contagious until it dries out and crusts over.
+Impetigo is a short-lived bacterial infection that typically goes away on its own within a few weeks.
+It’s contagious and can spread to other people or other parts of your body.
 However, with treatment, healing should start within a few days.
 Treatment usually involves antibiotics, either as an ointment or taken by mouth.
 Most people are no longer contagious after being treated with an antibiotic for 24 to 48 hours.
+It’s important to keep all lesions covered with a bandage to help prevent spreading impetigo.

 A mild case of impetigo that doesn’t involve widespread sores on the body is typically treated with topical antibiotics you apply directly to the sores.
 Use the medication as directed by your healthcare provider to promote healing and prevent reinfection.